On the Subspace Orbit Problem and the Simultaneous Skolem Problem: Complexity

 \section{Complexity}

 In this section, we will prove complexity upper bounds on the reduced Subspace Orbit Problem in the MSTV-reducible cases we have identified.

 We emphasise that unlike in previous sections, we consider $\orbprob_\KK$ over the field $\KK=\Q$.
 Our input~$I$ will be a matrix $M \in \Q^{d\times d}$ such that no ratio of distinct eigenvalues of~$M$ is a root of unity, an initial vector $\bm x \in \Q^d$, and a linearly independent set of rational vectors $\{\bm v^{(1)}, \dots, \bm v^{(t)}\}$ spanning a target subspace $S \subseteq \Q^d$.
-Let $\|I\|$ measure the bit-size of an input $I$.
+Let $\|I\|$ measure the bit-size of an input~$I$.

-Recall from~\cref{sec:intro} that an input to the $\simskol_\Q(d,k)$ is $k$ linearly independent, non-degenerate LRS $\{u^{(1)}, \dots, u^{(k)}\}$ satisfying the same recurrence relation of order $d$; we assume the input is structured as a vector of rational coefficients of the recurrence relation, along with~$k$ rational vectors of initial values.
-We denote the sum of their bitsizes by $\|u^{(1)}, \dots, u^{(k)}\|$.
+Recall from~\cref{sec:intro} that an input to $\simskol_\Q(d,k)$ is $k$ linearly independent, non-degenerate LRS $\{u^{(1)}, \dots, u^{(k)}\}$ satisfying the same recurrence relation of order $d$; we assume the input is structured as a vector of rational coefficients of the recurrence relation, along with~$k$ rational vectors of initial values.
+We denote the sum of their bit-sizes by $\|(u^{(1)}, \dots, u^{(k)})\|$.

 The notation $\poly(x)$ will denote any quantity bounded above by $x^{O(1)}$, and $2^{\poly(x)}$ any quantity bounded above by $2^{x^{O(1)}}$.

 To decide~$\orbprob_\Q(d,t)$ with $t \leq 2\log_3 d$, we proceed as follows: \begin{steps} \item Show that $\orbprob_\Q$ on $(M,\bm x, S)$ reduces to $\simskol_\Q$ on $u^{(1)}, \dots, u^{(k)}$ such that $\|(u^{(1)}, \dots, u^{(k)})\| = \poly(\|(M,\bm{x}, S)\|)$. \item If there is a linear combination of the LRS~$u^{(i)}$ that lies in the MSTV class, then such a linear combination exists, whose coefficients (of the exponential polynomial form~\eqref{eq:exp-poly}) have bounded degree and height. \item Apply bounds on the zeros of non-degenerate LRS in the MSTV class to prove upper bounds on the simultaneous zeros of $u^{(1)},\dots, u^{(k)}$. \end{steps}